 Young Adults with Cancer

-When most people think of cancer, they may think of a disease affecting young children or the elderly, even though over 80,000 adults under 40 are diagnosed with cancer each year.
+When most people think of cancer, they may think of a disease affecting young children or the elderly.
+But over 80,000 adults under 40 are diagnosed with cancer each year.
 Having cancer as a young adult feels different because it is different.

 Young Adults with Cancer Program at Vanderbilt-Ingram Cancer Center

-The mission of the Young Adult Initiative at the Vanderbilt-Ingram Cancer Center is to support young adults through their cancer journey, and to empower these patients and survivors to address all of their needs.
-From fertility struggles, to loneliness, to parenting, financial stress and beyond, our comprehensive team of physicians, nurses, social workers, spiritual leaders, dieticians, wellness experts, research scientists, and patient advocates have established an initiative that is focused on personalizing care for young adults with cancer.
-Our young adult patient advocates have reflected upon their own personal experiences with cancer to further advise the team to form a patient centered perspective.
+The mission of the Young Adult Initiative at the Vanderbilt-Ingram Cancer Center is to support young adults through their cancer journey.
+We empower patients and survivors to address all of their needs, from fertility struggles, to loneliness, to parenting, financial stress and beyond.
+Our comprehensive team of physicians, nurses, social workers, spiritual leaders, dietitians, wellness experts, research scientists and patient advocates personalize care for young adults with cancer.
+Our young adult patient advocates have reflected upon their own personal experiences with cancer to further advise our care team's patient-centered perspective.

-- Maximize the overall outcome of the young adult cancer patient population (20-45 y/o) with multidisciplinary support
+- Maximize the overall outcome of the young adult cancer patient population (ages 25 to 40) with multidisciplinary support

-- Collection of information to identify the causes, treatment, and long-term impact of cancer care on young adults
+- Gather information to identify causes and treatments, as well as the long-term impact of cancer care on young adults